 Magura axles and levers with radial master cylinder (for brake and clutch) adjustable in depth.

-To output 130 horsepower while ensuring reliability worthy of an endurance machine (which it represents), in addition to the modifications mentioned above, new high-resistance die-cast and lightened pistons as well as adapted connecting rods take place in the cylinders.
+To output 130 horsepower while ensuring reliability worthy of an endurance machine (which it represents), in addition to the modifications mentioned above, new forged and lightened pistons of high resistance as well as adapted connecting rods take place in the cylinders.

 The shape of the nostrils typical of Bavarian productions has been enlarged and optimized in the wind tunnel to better cool the 2 oil radiators located behind.
 The air channeling and optimal heat removal have been particularly studied.

 The hunt for weight has been done everywhere.
 But true to its philosophy of respect for the environment, the brand has taken care to install a three-way catalytic converter, even if it costs a few kilos.
 Everything around it is designed for racing: an exhaust valve is there to strengthen the torque curve.
 On leaving the cylinder heads, the exhaust line now passes under the engine to improve the angle grip.
 The pot, very design, is supposed to deliver an impressive sonorous roar typical of the Boxer.
 To see … but if there is an option of the same pot as the one used in Endurance, it will be a choice to make absolutely: at the Bol d’Or, the proto gave off the same boom as that of an airplane engine of the second world war.
 To bristle your hair 😉